 When I think of box braids, famous beauty icons like Janet Jackson, Brandy, and Beyoncé come to mind.
 Their cascading box braids instantly make me say, "I need to try those," which I have done twice now.
 I currently have butt-length box braids as I type this.
 While I love this style, the one thing I always forget until I have them installed—is how heavy they are, especially when I'm getting ready for bed or washing them.

-Add a Touch Of Color
+Add a Touch of Color

 Amandla Stenberg knows how to make any look their own.
 Follow their lead and add a hint of color around your face to brighten up your beautiful brown skin.

-Keep It Simple And Shoulder-Length
+Keep It Simple and Shoulder-Length

-I am a sucker for a bob, especially a braided one.
+I'm a sucker for a bob, especially a braided one.
 You get a classic shape with a protective style staple.

-Layer To Add Dimension
+Layer to Add Dimension

 Going for a chunky box braid is likely easier with a shoulder-length style.
-To add dimension, have your stylist layer your braids as Emani did here.
+To add dimension, have your stylist layer your braids, as Emani did here.

-Bring On The Nostalgia
+Bring on the Nostalgia

-Joanette's look is giving me all the nostalgic feels.
+This look is giving me all the nostalgic feels.
 Someone might think rocking two ponytails is child's play, but I beg to differ.

 If you're trying shoulder-length box braids for the first time, and you want to add some pizzazz, pick up some gold string from a craft or beauty supply store.
 I like to make sure my string has a little spring because it makes it a little easier to work with and secure.

-Don't Be Afraid To Take On New Parts
+Take on New Parts

 If you've ever Googled "box braid styles," Kersti Pitre's photos always pop up.
 This self-taught braider is continually trying out new looks.
 Her red hair and triangle parting are both worth experimenting with at your next appointment.